aashikmajhi/Smart-Home-Security-App/README.md

 - Requires Android 4.3+<br>
 - Firebase auth built
 - Includes Geofencing

-TODO(as on dd-mm-yy 04/05/2018):<br>
+- Added scroll view previouly not present for landscaape modes in app.

-- OTP API<br>
+TODO(as on dd-mm-yy 05/28/2018):<br>

 - App UI customization<br>

 Completed :

-- Implement geofencing and give user the choice to geofence a particular area .
+- Implement geofencing and give user the choice to geofence a particular area [NEW]using lat long method or an interactive map.

 As the app is made open source you can contribute to the TODO list and send a PR.
 Work is always acknowledged.